theeanthony/Lovol/README.md

 # Lovol
 This is an app to host a mobile gameshow.
+You can download the app here to play around with it. https://testflight.apple.com/join/OpwpOtaM

 When the user first installs the app they will be introduced to the sign in.
 <img src="https://user-images.githubusercontent.com/61211404/227404278-012c2284-df22-43f6-90c5-ac50e20cde82.PNG" width="500">